Self-Bootstrapped Visual-Language Model for Knowledge Selection and Question Answering: Conclusion

 In Fig.~\ref{fig:case}, We present a case study comparing our method with a model that fine-tunes BLIP2 using knowledge ranked by DPR.
 In the first case, top-ranked knowledge documents from DPR misguide the model, resulting in incorrect predictions.
 However, our method's Selector chooses key knowledge documents that aid in predicting correct answers.
 In the second case, each knowledge document from DPR contains irrelevant information, leading to an incorrect final answer.
 Despite the top-1 document from the Selector resulting in a wrong answer, our method identifies other key knowledge documents for generating correct answers.
 Through majority voting, the final selected answer is correct.
 These cases demonstrate our method's ability to extract informative knowledge from retrieved documents to support accurate question answering.

-\section{CONCLUSION}
+\section{Conclusion}

-In this paper, we propose Boter, a novel framework to address the task of knowledge-based VQA.
-We adopt the multimodal language model to construct two modules: a Selector and an Answerer.
-The Selector selects key knowledge from the retrieved knowledge documents and the Answerer reasons on the key knowledge to answer questions.
-Through a cycle training method, we ensure consistent improvement of both modules' abilities in knowledge selection and question answering.
-Compared with state-of-the-art methods, Boter achieves better performance on a challenging open-domain knowledge-based VQA benchmark (OK-VQA) and we conduct a comprehensive analysis to evaluate the effectiveness of our method.
+In this paper, we propose a novel framework that leverages the large visual-language model to construct two modules: (1) Selector for finding key retrieved knowledge and (2) Answerer for reasoning on the knowledge to predict answers.
+We design a self-bootstrap learning method to improve their abilities, where the Selector chooses key knowledge documents for the Answerer and the Answerer provides pseudo-labels for the Selector.
+Compared with state-of-the-art methods, our method achieves better performance on a challenging open-domain knowledge-based VQA benchmark (OK-VQA) and we conduct a comprehensive analysis to evaluate the effectiveness of our method.